Home | Browse Topics | Family law | Dealing with Oranga Tamariki / Ministry for Children | How to respond to Oranga Tamariki’s court application

 If you don’t respond to the application, the Family Court Judge can make a decision without hearing from you.

 Note: It can be difficult to respond to Oranga Tamariki’s court application within the seven-day time limit, so talk to a lawyer straightaway.
 You can get a lawyer on Legal Aid if you can’t afford a lawyer yourself.
-You can also visit your local Community Law Centre (see “Where to go for more support” at the end of this chapter) and we can give you some initial advice.
+You can also visit your local Community Law Centre for initial advice (see: “Where to go for more support” at the bottom of this page).

-You can get more detailed information about responding to an application, including the different forms you should fill in, at: www.justice.govt.nz/family/care-of-children/keep-children-safe/after-a-protection-order-has-been-made/
+You can get more detailed information about responding to an application, including the different forms you should fill in, at the Ministry of Justice website, here (or go to: www.justice.govt.nz and search: “after a care or protection order has been made”).

 Will there be a Family Group Conference if Oranga Tamariki go to the Family Court?